 You’ve successfully stopped tracking visits from the specified user roles in Google Analytics.
 Now, let’s take a look at a more complicated way of excluding admin users from tracking.

-But, if you insist on using Google Analytics without a plugin, you’ll need to create a Google Analytics filter to exclude WordPress traffic.
-Do note that you’ll have to set up filters for different user roles, which can be time taking.
+If you decide on using Google Analytics without a plugin, you’ll need to create a Google Analytics filter to exclude WordPress traffic.

 Here’s how to do that step-by-step.

 We hope this article helped you to learn how to stop Google Analytics from tracking logged-in users to get accurate reports.
-You can also go through our guide on how to properly set up Google Analytics in WordPress.
+Now, check out our guide on How to Track Link Clicks in Google Analytics 4 and WordPress.

 Hi there, I have issues with Google Analytics tracking my own admin visit and I do have those roles filled out in the permission boxes.
 Any idea what I can do and why it doesn’t work?